stewartsoda/learning/README.md

 # learning
 This is a collection of learning projects I've done.

+## delegates
+This project is for exploring how to use delegates.

 ## palindrome
 This project tests if a word is a palindrome.